ndcharles/ndcharles.github.io/_posts/2024-12-17-data-operation-alx.md

 - Job Board Using Jekyll
 - Job board using WordPress
 I never pushed any of the job boards to production.
 They were built as proof of concepts and then I leave the final build to the product team.
 - I have a data science background and as such have pushed a few ML apps online.
-[Here is the API to one we shipped just before this post](alx-connect-w9h3.onrender.com).
+[Here is ALX Connect API](https://alx-connect-w9h3.onrender.com).
+I shipped it with my team of recent ALX graduates just before this post.

+> ALX Connect is aimed at creating an enabling environment for our community members to connect.
+This helps us break the geographic barrier to meeting your peer, finding mentors and eventually getting placed in jobs or start their own business.

+> I created an initial version of ALX Connect using forms, spreadsheets, and meeting tools to test the concept.
+Amongst other limitations were the manual process involved, the inability to accurately pair everyone based on their profiles, and the scalability of the approach.

+> By leveraging the advanced capabilities of LLMs, this gap can be bridged through an intelligent matching model that clusters individuals based on shared interests and professional profiles, then pair them with others who have complementary levels of experience.
+This approach promotes mentorship and collaborative opportunities and provide a framework for continuously learning from user interactions and feedback to refine clustering and pairing algorithms over time.
+All with the single click of a button.

 There is more to me being here. **ALX Connect**, our **Big query project**, **managing the contact centre**, and hosting the experience (which gave birth to my next project) and ALX Connect.